Business Sale & Liquidity Planning Tool

 %

-Allocation totals 100%.
+Allocation should total 100%.
 Typical small business sales allocate 60–75% to goodwill, which receives favorable long-term capital gains treatment.

 Other Income This Year